 New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

+This course will not fulfill NP inital licensure requirement, including Form 2b.
 This course will review the appropriate use of controlled substances and discuss the management of patients in palliative care and at the end of life.
 The course will also discuss the role of prescriber in preventing and assessing for drug abuse and addiction.

 - Management of Acute and Chronic Pain with Opioids

 - Case Study 1